AdiPandya/XiP/README.md

 ## Author's Note
 This tool was built because I found it difficult to visualize the effects of different XSPEC models and their parameters.

 I hope you find it useful for your spectral analysis needs.
-If you have any suggestions for improvements or new features, please feel free to reach out at my [email](aditya.pandya@astro.uni-tuebingen.de).
+If you have any suggestions for improvements or new features, please feel free to reach out at my email id: aditya.pandya@astro.uni-tuebingen.de.

 #### Disclaimer
 This tool is a work in progress and may have bugs or limitations.
 Please report any issues you encounter, and feel free to suggest improvements or new features.